List on Bids44 →

 Factors That Affect iPhone SE 3 Resale Value

 Battery health is the single biggest factor.
-Every percentage point above 85% increases resale by roughly ₹300-500.
-Below 80%, expect buyers to negotiate ₹4,000-6,000 off to cover replacement costs at an authorized service centre.
+Every percentage point above 85% increases resale by roughly ₹300-₹500.
+If the battery health is below 80%, expect buyers to negotiate ₹4,000-₹6,000 off to cover the cost of an authorized replacement.

 Maintenance Cost Breakdown (India, 2026)